Dispelling Myths about Posttraumatic Stress Disorder

 Myth: Only service members experience PTSD.

 Fact: Anyone who faces a traumatic event can develop PTSD.
-Seven to eight percent of people will experience PTSD at some point in their lives.
-It can affect people of any age, gender, race or income level.
-Families living with a service member coping with PTSD may also be affected.
-Children, for example, may mirror the symptoms of their parents or act out in other ways.
+It can affect people of any age, sex, race, or income level.
+Families living with a service member coping with PTSD are also likely to be impacted.

 If you or a loved one needs additional support, contact the Psychological Health Resource Center 24/7 to confidentially speak with trained health resource consultants.
-Call 866-966-1020 or use the Real Warriors Live Chat.
-You can also see a list of key psychological health resources here.
+Call 866-966-1020 or use the Live Chat.

 Additional Resources: